w0nxyApex/Apex-Legends-Config-And-Windows-Settings/README.md

 I would highly recommend that you watch this video before you reinstall your PC next time.
 Then you have a better Windows installation.([Video](https://www.youtube.com/watch?v=XQAIYCT4f8Q&list=WL&index=6))

 ## NVIDIA Guide
-### New NVIDIA Treiber
-You can download the latest driver here ([Nvidia Treiber](https://www.nvidia.com/de-de/drivers/)) Optimal NVIDIA 3D settings are provided to ensure the best balance between performance and visual fidelity.
+Optimal NVIDIA 3D settings are provided to ensure the best balance between performance and visual fidelity.
 Keeping your drivers up to date is crucial to avoid any conflicts.
 Screenshots of these settings will be provided for easier replication.
+### New NVIDIA Treiber
+You can download the latest driver here ([Nvidia Treiber](https://www.nvidia.com/de-de/drivers/)) Enter your graphics card type and your Windows installation details on the Nvidia website, then select 'Game Ready' for the latest graphics features or 'Studio Drivers' for the best stability, and download the file.
+Ok, you will find the file in your download folder.
+Double-click on it, then follow the instructions as described in the pictures.
+Choose 'Custom Installation' and only install the driver (not GeForce Experience).
+Then, go ahead and install.

 ## NVIDIA 3D Settings

+Simply open the Nvidia Control Panel and go to 3D settings, select 'Custom,' select your game (i.e., the Apex r5apex.exe), and then apply the settings as shown in the pictures.
+You will then have good performance, but poor quality

 ## Contributing